cloud-gov/laboratory/databases/aws-rds/README.md

 ### Notes

 This tool vendors some Oracle binaries, which are licensed separately.
-You can find them under the `vendor/include/oracle` library, and the license at `vendor/include/oracle/BASIC_LICENSE`.
+You can find them under the `include/oracle` library, and the license at `include/oracle/BASIC_LICENSE`.

+It's also important to note that `go mod -vendor` will not copy over C source and header files, so if you run `go mod -vendor`, you will lose those.
+If you do accidentally run it, never fear, just download and run this tool: https://github.com/nomad-software/vend.